scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 * On the **Review policy** page, enter a **Name** for the Policy
 * Select **Create policy**

-Attach Above policy to bastion server using following steps
+Attach the above policy to the bastion server using the following steps
 * Open the Amazon [EC2](https://console.aws.amazon.com/ec2/) service
 * Select your bastion server
 * Select **Actions** on top
 * Select **Security** and choose **Modify IAM role**
-* On the **Modify IAM role** page, select previously created Role
+* On the **Modify IAM role** page, select the previously created role
 * Click **Save**